corda/cordapp-template-kotlin/README.md

 ## Using the Example RPC Client

-The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
+The `ExampleClient.kt` file is a simple utility which uses the client RPC library to connect to a node and log its transaction activity.
 It will log any existing states and listen for any future states.
 To build the client use the following Gradle task:

-     ./gradlew runTemplateClientRPC
+     ./gradlew runTemplateClient

 To run the client:

 **Via IntelliJ:**

-Select either the 'Run Template RPC Client - Java' or 'Run Template RPC Client - Kotlin' run configuration which, by default, connect to NodeA (Artemis port 10005).
+Select the 'Run Template RPC Client' run configuration which, by default, connect to NodeA (RPC port 10006).
 Click the Green Arrow to run the client.

 **Via the command line:**

 Run the following Gradle task:

-     ./gradlew runTemplateClientRPC

-By default this runs the Java version - to run the Kotlin version change to the 'kotlin-source' directory and run the Gradle task:

-     ./gradlew runTemplateClientRPC
+     ./gradlew runTemplateClient

+Note that the template rPC client won't output anything to the console as no state objects are contained in either NodeA's or NodeB's vault.

 ## Running the Nodes Across Multiple Machines

 The nodes can also be set up to communicate between separate machines on the same subnet.

-After deploying the nodes, navigate to the build folder (`kotlin/build/ nodes` or `java/build/nodes`) and move some of the individual node folders to separate machines on the same subnet (e.g. using a USB key).
+After deploying the nodes, navigate to the build folder (`build/ nodes`) and move some of the individual node folders to separate machines on the same subnet (e.g. using a USB key).
 It is important that no nodes - including the controller node - end up on more than one machine.
 Each computer should also have a copy of `runnodes` and